-- Testing Accommodation Request forms are to be completed by the student, the course instructor and signed by the DSS. - The student delivers the signed form to the faculty member. - The faculty member will stipulate on the form any special test conditions (i.e., use of a calculator, class notes, outlines, etc.) that may be permitted during the test/exam. - Students are instructed to return completed Testing Accommodation Request forms to the DSS at least two (2) days prior to the test date and, in the case of Final Exams, one week prior to the last day of classes. - If the accommodation is to take place with DSS, the faculty member is responsible for delivering the test to DSS prior to the scheduled time and must pick up the complete test. - Please note: Students are not to hand-carry tests to DSS or back to the faculty.
+- Online Testing Accommodation forms are to be completed by the student, which then delivers an electronic copy to the DSS and the faculty member. - The faculty member will stipulate via email to the DSS any special test conditions (i.e., use of a calculator, class notes, outlines, etc.) that may be permitted during the test/exam.

+- The DSS will email a Testing Confirmation to the faculty member and the student. - Students are instructed to return completed Testing Accommodation Request forms to the DSS at least five (5) days prior to the test date and, in the case of Final Exams, one week prior to the last day of classes. - If the accommodation is to take place with DSS, the faculty member is responsible for delivering the test to DSS at least 24 hours prior to the scheduled time and must pick up the completed test. - Please note: Students are not to hand-carry tests to DSS or back to the faculty.